mewfree/personal-website-gatsby/src/pages/blog/adwords-google-spreadsheets/index.md

 ---
 path: "/blog/adwords-google-spreadsheets"
 date: "2018-05-10"
-title: "Connecting AdWords Scripts with Google Spreadsheets"
+title: "Connecting Google Ads Scripts with Google Spreadsheets"
-tags: ["adwords", "scripts", "adwords scripts", "google spreadsheets", "spreadsheets", "connection"]
+tags: ["google ads", "adwords", "scripts", "google ads scripts", "adwords scripts", "google spreadsheets", "spreadsheets", "connection"]
 ---

-Today we'll learn one of the most powerful tools of AdWords Scripts: being able to read/write data to and from Google Spreadsheets.
+Today we'll learn one of the most powerful tools of Google Ads scripts: being able to read/write data to and from Google Spreadsheets.
 It is definitely one of my favourite features and I am really excited to share this with you.

-# How to read Google Spreadsheets data from AdWords Scripts
+# How to read Google Spreadsheets data from Google Ads scripts
 ## Opening our spreadsheet
 The first step in reading Google Spreadsheets data is to choose which Spreadsheet we want to work from 🙂.
 Hopefully, you already have a specific project/sheet in mind.